Mali - Country Commercial Guide

 Trade Promotion and Advertising

 Advertising is increasingly used in Mali.
 Several daily newspapers (including l’Essor, les Echos, Nouvel Horizon,Le Soir de Bamako, Le Republicain, L’Independant, and Info-Matin) and weekly newspapers (Le Point, Le Sphinx, and Journal du Mali) run advertisements.
 Radio and television advertisements in French and local languages are often more effective than print ads, given that Mali’s literacy rate is only 35 percent and even the largest newspapers have relatively small distributions, limited to Bamako and the regional capitals of Kayes, Sikasso, Segou, Koulikoro, and Mopti.
 The Malian Chamber of Commerce and Industry (CCIM) holds a yearly tradeshow (Foire Exposition Internationale de Bamako or FEBAK) providing opportunities to local and international businesses for B2B and B2C meetings.
-The Ministry of Energy and Mines organizes the Mali Mining and Petroleum Conference and Exhibition (JMP) to shed light on Mali’s mining and petroleum potentials and give opportunities to mining companies.
+The Ministry of Mines organizes the Mali Mining and Petroleum Conference and Exhibition (JMP) to shed light on Mali’s mining and petroleum potentials and give opportunities to mining companies.
 The government organizes trade events through the ministries of investment and industries and with support from international donors, providing more exposure opportunities to businesses.

 Pricing